 On this page

-Australia provides protection for asylum seekers who either:
+Australia provides protection for asylum seekers who:

 - are owed protection under other international human rights treaties and conventions which give rise to complementary protection obligations.

 The majority of people in need of protection in Australia are resettled from

 other countries through Australia's offshore humanitarian resettlement programme.

 However, people already in Australia make applications for protection each year.

 These include people who arrived lawfully and who have been staying in the Australian community, and people who have arrived unlawfully in Australia by sea or air.